All Episodes

 They're calling it.

-In other words, it's like Florida for Gore.
+In other words, it's like Florida for gore.

 It's now a civil war.

-Boy, I'm glad we've uh clarified that.
+Boy, I'm glad we've clarified that.

-Uh let's see, did they call Bosnia and Kosovo a civil war?
+Did they call Bosnia and Kosovo a civil war?

-Uh they did they call what's going on, and by the way, the murder rate, whatever you hear, whenever you hear a story about Baghdad, about blowing up, about you know, today two car bombs went off in the entire country.
+Did they call what's going on, and by the way, the murder rate, whatever you hear, whenever you hear a story about Baghdad, about blowing up, about, you know, today two car bombs went off in the entire country, the murder rate in Baghdad, the people being killed in Baghdad, is lower than the murder rate of Washington, D.C.
+Is Washington, D.C. in a civil war?

 NBC has not called it, so I dare not say.